 All this while being sure that your money is safe, since the government backs PPFs.
-But, the official interest rates on PPF have already dropped to 7.9% so depending entirely on PPFs could lead to a shortage of funds.
+But the official interest rates on PPF have already dropped, so depending entirely on PPFs could lead to a shortage of funds.
 To avoid this, build your portfolio in such a way that it generates higher returns.
 Pick a good mix of investments, such as PPFs and Unit Linked Insurance Plans (ULIPS) for your child's future.

 This is a good option to park your funds in, especially if your child is already preparing to go to college.
-It is ideal that you put your surplus money in a portfolio that has a higher percentage of exposure to debt funds.
-Debt mutual fund are financial instruments that invest in fixed income securities like treasury bills, government securities and corporate bonds.
+Ideally, you put your surplus money in a portfolio with a higher percentage of exposure to debt funds.
+Debt mutual funds are financial instruments that invest in fixed income securities like treasury bills, government securities, and corporate bonds.

-Since these instruments pay a fixed rate of interest, debt mutual funds are more stable in comparison to equity mutual funds.
+Since these instruments pay a fixed rate of interest, debt mutual funds are more stable than equity mutual funds.
 If you're a dedicated investor, you can rest assured that you will get adequate returns.
-Depending on how much time you have to reach your target, you can divide about 60–70% of your money to debt funds.
+Depending on how much time you have to reach your target, you can divide about 60–70% of your money into debt funds.

-This is a deposit scheme for the female children, launched as a part of the government’s Save the Girl Child, Teach the Girl Child (Beti Bachao, Beti Padhao) campaign.
-As of today, it carries an interest rate 9.1% with tax benefits.
-A Sukanya Samriddhi Yojana is best opened any time after the birth of a girl, up to the age of 10.
-An SSY account can be opened in any post office, or at authorised branches of commercial banks.
+This is a deposit scheme for female children, launched as a part of the government’s Save the Girl Child, Teach the Girl Child (Beti Bachao, Beti Padhao) campaign.
+A Sukanya Samriddhi Yojana account is best opened any time after the birth of a girl, up to the age of 10.
+It can be opened in any post office, or at authorised branches of commercial banks.
 The account remains operative for 21 years from the date of its opening, or till the girl decides to get married.
 To let you fund her higher education, you can withdraw 50% of the balance when she becomes an adult.